KamiworksCat/djangotutorial-ubuntu/README.md

 New updates to models.py: adding '__str__()' and new custom method(timezone test check).
 (Completed) <br>
 New addition to models(Choice) via Python shell: Added 2 new choices with 0 votes.
 (Completed) <br>

+# Status of part 2 tutorial

+Created user data with 'createsuperuser' command.
+(Completed) <br>
+Edit polls/admin.py to allow the polls app to be modifiable in the admin page.
+(Completed) <br>
+Edit the pub_date and question_text fields to exchange their positions.
+(Completed) <br>

 # Django learning points

 1. Models are represented by a class(that subclasses django.db.models.Model).
 Each of the models has a number of class variables which represents a database field in the model.<br>